tayloracox/web/README.md

 The project is a [Gatsby](https://www.gatsbyjs.org/) based site.
 We also use [Netlify CMS](https://www.netlifycms.org/) for some content management.

-After cloning the project, run `yarn` to install dependencies, and `yarn start` to launch the development server on http://localhost:8000/.
+After cloning the project, run `npm install` to install dependencies, and `npm start` to launch the development server on http://localhost:8000/.

 ## Issues